 (2) the sponsor's nomination statement that includes:

-(3) Co-sponsors are no longer required for a fellowship nomination, but can be included if arranged for by the sponsor.
+*(4) Co-sponsors are no longer required for a fellowship nomination, but can be included if arranged for by the sponsor.
+Letters from co-sponsors can help a nomination, especially of younger or lesser known individuals.
 There should be no more than two co-sponsors and their statements should include the same information requested from the sponsor described in (2).
+Co-sponsors need not be MSA members or fellows.

 Nominations can be carried over to following years if the nomination package is updated by the sponsor.
 Any nomination not renewed after 2 years will be not considered further.